plantbreeding/BrAPI/Specification/Authentication/Authentication.md

-## Authentication [/brapi/v1/token]
+## Authentication [/brapi/v2/token]

-Implemented by: Tripal Brapi module, Cassavabase, Germinate
+Implemented by: IRRI

-Used by: Flapjack
+Used by: IRRI

+In order to use the API, a client must have a valid access token.
+This is retrieved by exchanging the authorization code retrieved from the API and a valid Google ID token for an access token.

 ###### Response data types
-Exception: the result is not embeded in a "result" structure in order to be (one day) OAuth2 compliant.
-It's also why the anwser mixes snake_case and camelCase.
+Exception: the result is not embeded in a "result" structure in order to be OAuth2 compliant.

 For login, returns a hash with the user name and the token as the value.
 A metadata key is also present (but usually set to null, unless an error condition occurs).

 For logout, returns an empty resource.
 A token to remove could be provided (amdin interface) but it is not required.
 By default, current user token will be removed.